MP CM reviews wildfire situation in Bandhavgarh Tiger Reserve | Science-Environment

 The principal secretary (forest) has informed the chief minister that the incidents of fire have been controlled and there has been no loss of any kind, the official said.

-Chouhan was informed that the forest teams have been deployed to douse the fire, he said, adding that an action plan has also been formulated.
+The fire spread fast due to high-speed winds and dried leaves of bamboo plants and shoots in the affected areas, he said.

-Meanwhile, local forest sources in BTR said the fire had spread to several zones of the reserve including Magadhi, Tala, and Dhamokhar ranges.
+''We are probing the fire that spread to four zones of the reserve.
+It is not clear if the fire had started due to natural reasons or it was a mischief,'' the official said.

-The fire broke out about two days ago in some parts of the reserve, they said.
+Meanwhile, local forest sources in BTR said the fire, which broke out two days ago, had spread to several zones of the reserve including Magadhi, Tala and Dhamokhar ranges.

 Visuals of flames engulfing the forest land have also surfaced on social media, it was stated.